View and manage resources in the web UI

 Ctrl+K keyboard shortcut and choose a namespace from the dropdown.

 NOTE: The namespace switcher will list only the namespaces to which the current user has access.

-When you switch to a namespace, the left navigation menu loads so you can select specific pages for events, entities, services, silences, and configuration, which includes checks, handlers, event filters, and mutators:
+When you switch to a namespace, the left navigation menu loads so you can select specific pages for events, entities, services, silences, catalog, and configuration, which includes checks, handlers, event filters, and mutators:

 Click the ☰ icon at the top of the left-navigation menu to expand the menu and display page labels:

 The Events page opens by default when you navigate to a namespace, with an automatic filter to show only events with a non-passing status (i.e.